FaizalRahman01/Ransomware_Simulator/README.md

 ---

-### 📌 Educational Purpose
+###  Educational Purpose

-⚠ This encryptor is strictly for educational use in a controlled environment to understand how ransomware works.
+ This encryptor is strictly for educational use in a controlled environment to understand how ransomware works.

 - Demonstrates encryption workflow using AES.
 - Shows how files can be programmatically locked and disguised.
 - Useful for learning cybersecurity defense techniques.
+### Important Notes

+This script does not include a decryptor.

+Encrypted files cannot be opened without the key.

+IV is stored inside the encrypted file itself (at the beginning).